Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Gender

-If your cats are of the same gender, either two males or two females, bullying could occur as a result of them reaching sexual maturity.
-This is especially true if the cats aren’t fixed or you have a cat of the opposite gender in the home as well.
+If your cats are of the same sex, either two males or two females, bullying could occur due to them reaching sexual maturity.
+This is especially true if the cats aren’t fixed, or you have a cat of the opposite sex in the home.

 The 4 Ways to Stop Your Cat from Bullying Your Other Cat

-If you’ve determined that one of your cats is, in fact, being bullied, don’t worry.
+If you’ve determined that one of your cats is being bullied, don’t worry.
 Here are some solutions that you can try to help your cats live happier in your home so that you don’t have to give one of them up.

 1. Separate and Reintroduce Them

-Sometimes, cats benefit from a period of separation, then being reintroduced to each other properly.
-This is a great solution to one cat feeling territorial, especially if he’s used to being the only cat in the household or the cats weren’t introduced properly in the first place.
+Cats benefit from a period of separation before being reintroduced to each other properly.
+This is an excellent solution to one cat feeling territorial, especially if he’s used to being the only cat in the household or the cats weren’t appropriately introduced in the first place.

 Separating your cats often involves keeping them in separate rooms with a closed door in between them.
 Allow each of them to get used to the other cat’s scent by allowing them to sniff something that the other has touched, such as a bed, blanket, or toy.